 - Create a ledger stock item under Stock-in-Hand.

+In Balance Sheet, the order of the Groups should be maintained keeping the assets with the highest liquidity at the top following the lowest liquidated asset.
+However, the default view of the Balance Sheet shows Fixed Assets at the top followed by Investments and Current Assets on the Asset side.
 You can change the order of the group heads in the Balance Sheet as per your requirements.
-For example, you may want to place the Investments group above Fixed Assets in the Balance Sheet.
+For example, if you want to place the Investments group above Fixed Assets on the Balance Sheet.

 - In the Balance Sheet, select the required group, which is Investments in this case.

 - Press Ctrl+Enter to open the Group Alteration screen.